variantstudios/wisdomwaysacupuncture.com/_posts/2018-01-02-foods-to-nourish-your-jing.md

 ---
 title: 'Foods to Nourish Your Jing&#8211;An Acupuncturist&#8217;s Approach to using Chinese Medicine Nutritional Principles for Staying Healthy'
 date: 2018-01-02T11:34:06+00:00
-author: Inger Giffin, L.Ac., Dipl.
-Ac.
-layout: post

-thesis_title:
-  - "Chinese Medicine Foods to Nourish Your Jing: An Acupuncturist's Approach"
-thesis_description:
-  - 'As acupuncturists, we believe we need to do everything possible to avoid tapping into and therefore depleting our Jing -- the root of all energy.'
-thesis_keywords:
-  - water-element, Kidneys, Jing
-thesis_thumb_width:
-  - "66"
-thesis_thumb_height:
-  - "66"
 categories:
   - eating-with-the-seasons
 tags: